Nv7-GitHub/GPGame/README.md

 ## The Ball
 For the ball, we are going to use an Oval object.
 This object can also be imported from the the components.
 To do this, use ```from GPGame.components import Oval``` I am going to add this to the rectangle import, changing the line to ```from GPGame.components import Rectangle, Oval```.
+An Oval's kobj is a ```kivy.graphics.Ellipse``` object.
 An oval has the same parameters as a Rect, x, y, width, height, color.
-I am going to create a Cyan ball in the center of the screen.
+We are going to create a Cyan ball in the center of the screen.
 But how do we put it in the center of the screen?
 A GPGame object has a window attribute.
-This attribute is just a kivy.core.window.Window object.
+This attribute is just a ```kivy.core.window.Window``` object.
 This attribute has a width and height attribute.
 The center of the screen has an x of width/2, and a y of height/2.
 To do this, the code would be ```ball = Oval(game.window.width/2, game.window.height/2, 100, 100, (0, 1, 1))```.
 To add this to the game, I am going to put a add_component call.
 The code now is below.
 ```python
 from GPGame.engine import GPGame
 from GPGame.components import Rect, Oval